olorin/nagiosplugin/README.md

 		check.AddPerfDatum("badness", "kb", 3.14159, 0.0, math.Inf(1), 8000.0, 9000.0)

 		// Parse an range from the command line and the more severe
-		// results if they match
+		// results if they match.
 		warnRange, err := nagiosplugin.ParseRange( "1:2" )
 		if err != nil {
 		  check.AddResult(nagiosplugin.UNKNOWN, "error parsing warning range")
 		}
 		if warnRange.Check( 3.14159 ) {
-		  check.AddResult(nagiosplugin.WARNING, "You'r boat is leaky, cap'n")
+		  check.AddResult(nagiosplugin.WARNING, "Are we crashing again?")
 		}
 	}